 And what happens if you damage the roots of your plant?
-The good news is that a plant can regrow their roots if damaged.
+The good news is that a plant can regrow its roots if damaged.
 The key is how much of the root system is damaged.
 If there aren’t enough roots for the plant to draw in enough life (water, nutrients, air), then the plant will wither.

 Understanding The Leaves

 Leaves are biology’s masterful solar panels that convert light to energy for the plant.
 If you want to get into the technical details, the process of photosynthesis actually produces glucose which fuels the plant.
-But you remember that from school so we don’t need to get into that right?
+But you remember that from school, so we don’t need to get into that, right?

 - Brown and crunchy?
 Your plant needs more H20!
 Don’t overwater them but make sure the soil is damp.
 Find the right consistency of water where the soil continues to dry up but the leaves aren’t turning brown and crunchy.

 - MIA (Missing in action)?
 Your plant needs more H20 or sunlight!
 When there isn’t enough water or sunlight, your plants can’t do photosynthesis and so will not develop any new leaves or grow.
 Test giving your plants some more water first.
 And if that isn’t working, then try getting them some more light as well.

 - Developing yellow spots?
 Pests can get to indoor plants just like they can to outdoor ones.
 If your plant’s leaves are starting to form yellowish spots, you may have a spider mite problem.
 Scale also can happen indoors and can cause other problems.

 - Light.
 Plants use light as energy to turn water, carbon dioxide and nutrients into the sugar that they can eat, a process known as photosynthesis.
 When they have low levels of light, they can be starved because there is no energy for them to make their own food.